lwitzani/homebridgeStatusWidget/README.md

 - the residual parameter can be tweaked a bit for your needs
    - e.g. the systemGuiName, the name of your system running the Homebridge Config UI X (the hb-service)
    - e.g. the timeout could be increased if your system does not respond within 1 second
+   - e.g. set the temperatureUnitConfig to 'FAHRENHEIT' to use °F instead of °C
 - if your system is not reached within the specified timeout (currently 1sec) the following screen is shown: ![](notAvailable.jpg)

 # Infos shown in the widget